thomasvt/Box2DNet/README.md

 # Intro

 This is a .NET 8.0 PInvoke wrapper for [Box2d v3](https://github.com/erincatto/box2d).

-The main objective for this wrapper is to be very thin, as if you were working directly with the original C library.
+The main objective for this wrapper is to be:

+* very thin, as if you were working directly with the original C library.
+* low GC pressure: prevent repeated short lived heap allocs

 Next to the generated wrapper, some helper code is provided for simplifying your work in .NET.
 See below for explanations about these features.